November 1, 2023

 When customers feel like their issues are being addressed in a timely and satisfactory manner, they are more likely to continue doing business with the company.

 Try focusing on effectiveness in your customer interactions instead of just trying to resolve the most tickets in the least amount of time.
-This way, you can avoid frustration from your clients.
+A thoughtful response that solves the problem on the first try is always better than a fast reply that requires three follow-ups.

 Giving the same support to the smaller clients as you would for the bigger ones can be beneficial for your business.
 Often the smaller ones are the most public in their praise and love for your product.